-Christine Esposito, founder of Terracom and its Ex.Change Project, has been an environmental communicator for more than 30 years and has been recognized with more than 30 communications awards.
+Christine Esposito, founder of Terracom and its Ex.Change Project, has been an environmental communicator for more than 30 years and recognized with more than 30 communications awards.
+Most recently, she received a Dr. George B. Rabb Force of Nature Award from Chicago Wilderness.

 She launched Terracom in 1990 to help green organizations grow in impact through strategic communications.
 Most recently, through Terracom’s Ex.Change Project, she has drawn on the power of science-inspired art to build awareness of and spur action on critical environmental issues.